cran-task-views/WebTechnologies/README.md

 -   [SocialMediaMineR](http://cran.rstudio.com/web/packages/SocialMediaMineR/index.html) is an analytic tool that returns information about the popularity of a URL on social media sites.
 -   [streamR](http://cran.rstudio.com/web/packages/streamR/index.html): This package provides a series of functions that allow users to access Twitter's filter, sample, and user streams, and to parse the output into data frames.
 OAuth authentication is supported.
 -   [tumblR](http://cran.rstudio.com/web/packages/tumblR/index.html) ([GitHub](https://github.com/klapaukh/tumblR)) is a client for the Tumblr API ( <https://www.tumblr.com/docs/en/api/v2>).
 Tumblr is a microblogging platform and social networking website <https://www.tumblr.com>.
 -   *Twitter* : [twitteR](http://cran.rstudio.com/web/packages/twitteR/index.html) provides an interface to the Twitter web API.
-[RTwitterAPI](https://github.com/joyofdata/RTwitterAPI) (not on CRAN) is yet another Twitter client.
+[RTwitterAPI](https://github.com/joyofdata/RTwitterAPI) (not on CRAN) is yet another Twitter client. [twitterreport](https://github.com/gvegayon/twitterreport) (not on CRAN) focuses on report generation based on Twitter data. [tweetscores](https://github.com/pablobarbera/twitter_ideology/tree/master/pkg/tweetscores) (not on CRAN) implements a political ideology scaling measure for specified Twitter users.

 **Web Analytics Services**